RifqiAkbar69/AGITTest/README.txt

 Please execute query ini file Task 1 & 2.dcx before run the project ProjectMobilWeb2

-Please change the connection string in file web.config to your connection string in your local machine
+Please change the connection string in file web.config in ProjectMobilWeb2 change to your connection string in your local machine